U.S. Vice President Pence, next in line behind Trump, tests negative for COVID-19

 Pence would take over as acting president should Trump become incapacitated while undergoing medical treatment.
 That has happened three times in U.S. history.

-The White House said Trump is “not incapacitated” and is working in isolation after his bombshell announcement that he had caught the virus threw the administration and November presidential election into uncertainty.
-Several media outlets reported that he is experiencing mild symptoms.
+The White House said Trump is “not incapacitated” and is working in isolation while experiencing mild symptoms.

 House of Representatives Speaker Nancy Pelosi is next in line of succession after Pence.
 She said on Friday that she had been tested for COVID-19 and should know her results soon.